Stanley Matthews: Autobiography

 Matthews' autobiography, The Way It Was, was released by Headline in 2000.
 The book is dedicated to his wife Mila, who died the year before its publication.
 Matthews, then 84, collaborated with Les Scott, his friend of 10 years, in the writing of the book over an 18-month period on an almost daily basis.
 "Stan, as he had been all his life, was an early riser", wrote Scott in the epilogue.
 "Our collaborations were over by eleven in the morning and, without fail, took place in his den.
 He loved working on his book and, after I had left him, he would give the morning's session more applied thought — more often than not ringing me at home to provide additional thoughts or anecdotes."

-Matthews also wrote an earlier autobiography entitled Feet First.
-This was published by Ewen And Dale in 1948.
+Matthews had previously written another autobiography.
+Titled Feet First, it was published by Ewen And Dale in 1948.